paul/resume/content/index.markdown

 Skills
 ---

- - Extensive experience with a wide range of web-related technologies including HTTP, HTML, CSS, Javascript, ReST, JSON and XML.
+ - Extensive experience with a wide range of web-related technologies including HTTP, HTML5, CSS, Javascript, CoffeeScript, REST, JSON.
- - Strong understanding of dynamic languages, primarily Ruby, but also professional experience with Python, Perl, Javascript and Erlang.
+ - Strong understanding of dynamic languages, primarily Ruby, but also professional experience with Python, Perl, Javascript, Clojure and Erlang.
  - In depth knowledge of open-source RDMBS software: PostgreSQL, MySQL and SQLite.
-Also familiar with non-relational DB technologies, such as CouchDB, MongoDB, and Amazon's S3 service.
+Also familiar with non-relational DB technologies, such as CouchDB, MongoDB, Redis, and Amazon's S3 service.
  - Experience with provisioning and automated deployment of load balancers, web servers, databases, Ruby applications, and the other tools and utilities needed for a smoothly running application stack.
  - Fluent with the Unix command line and utilities, Mac OSX, Vim, git, ssh...
  - Minor contributor of patches and documentation to various open source projects, including Rack, Rails, MongoDB, collectd, and Homebrew.
- - Strong design ability, focusing in functional web design and web service APIs.
+ - Strong architectural design ability, focusing in functional web design and web service APIs.
  - Experience with scalability through distributing simple tasks across multiple processing nodes.
  - Spirited proponent of behavior-driven development, and the principles of minimalist design and development.